Dell Technologies

-Dell Technologies Inc. is an American multinational technology company headquartered in Round Rock, Texas.
-It was formed as a result of the September 2016 merger of Dell and EMC Corporation (which later became Dell EMC).

-Dell's products include personal computers, servers, smartphones, televisions, computer software, computer security and network security, as well as information security services.
-Dell ranked 35th on the 2018 Fortune 500 rankings of the largest United States corporations by total revenue.
+Dell Technologies Inc. is an American multinational technology company that has been headquartered in Round Rock, Texas since 1994.
+It was formed as a result of the September 2016 merger of Dell and EMC Corporation.
+Dell Technologies ranked 48th on the 2024 Fortune 500 rankings of the largest United States corporations based on its 2023 revenue; its products include personal computers, servers, monitors, computer software, computer security and network security, as well as information security services.

-Current operations

-Approximately 50% of the company's revenue is derived in the United States.